Branch Network

 These sectors correspond to around:

-• 20% of our outstanding exposure, excluding SMEs and specific value chain segments.
+• 20% of our outstanding exposure, excluding SMEs and specific value chain segments for 2022.

-• 64% of our financed emissions, excluding shipping financed emissions.
+• 64% of our financed emissions, excluding shipping financed emissions for 2022.

-The remaining material carbon-intensive sectors will be included in a subsequent round of target-setting in accordance with the NZBA guidelines.
+The remaining material carbon-intensive sectors will be included in a subsequent round of target-setting in accordance with the UNEP FI principles.
 Some sectors may be excluded from target-setting on the grounds of methodological limitations or limited materiality to our portfolio.

 Step 4: Selecting the value chain